nidve01/bootstrap/README.md

 Qubeship manages authentication for all three interfaces through Github OAuth.
 This allows for single sign-on through Github identity management.
-The first time you use Qubeship, register the above applications as an 0Auth application in GitHub.
-You only need to do this once.
+The first time you use Qubeship, register the above applications as 0Auth applications in GitHub.
+You will only need to do this once.

 To configure  <a href="https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/registering-oauth-apps/" target="_blank">OAuth applications</a>, enter the following information in GitHub OAuth: